amishap04/DecoAI-Assistant/README.md

 **`openclaw is not on PATH`.** The global npm install did not take.
 Run `npm install -g openclaw` and start again.

+**Photo analysis always falls back to cloud/mock, never uses the NPU.** Geniex is installed but the model was never fetched.
+Run
+`geniex infer ai-hub-models/Qwen2.5-VL-7B-Instruct` once (see [Requirements](#requirements) for the AI Hub steps) so Geniex has the model cached, then restart with `.\start.bat`.

 **Port 18789 is already in use.** Another gateway is running.
 Stop it before starting a new one; `start.ps1` refuses rather than fighting over the port.